gvwilson/sensibleadventures/maddy-roo/old.md

 *BZZZP!*
 *BZZZP!*
 The mayor fired her zap gun twice, then swore.
-"Damn thing's out of charge!
+"It's out of charge!
-Leaf-you gotta slow 'em down!"
+You have to slow them down!"

-Special Leaf nodded grimly.
+Shaper Leaf nodded grimly.
+He braced his feet,
+closed his eyes,
-He pulled up his sweaters' sleeves, braced his feet, and swept his arms in a circle.
+and swept his arms in a circle.
-The earth split in a ragged arc in front of the cargo hauler as the sonics on his arms fired.
+The earth split in a ragged arc in front of the cargo hauler.

-The tortoise went down on one knee, clearly exhausted.
+The tortoise went down on his knees, head bowed, clearly exhausted.
 A goat dropped her pike and tried to help him up.